monowai/flockdata.org/README.md

 ##Features
 ### Search

 [ElasticSearch](htt://www.elastic.co) is a specialized database enabling you to create complex keyword queries and sophisticated aggregations that respond quickly.
 Put [Kibana](http://www.elasticsearch.org/overview/kibana/) on the front and you can start to accumulate realtime dashboards that give you the pulse of change in your business.
-With FD tapping in to your applications, you can offer your staff Full Text Search capabilities across your actual business data - FD makes it possible to search "the latest version" of your business document, i.e. your Customer record, Invoice, Inventory item, whatever; irrespective of what underlying system created it.
+With FD tapping in to your applications, you can offer your staff Full Text Search capabilities across your actual business data - FD makes it possible to search "the latest version" of your business document, i.e. your Customer record, Invoice, Inventory item, whatever; irrespective of data underlying system created it.

 Think LogStash for application data.
 FlockData maintains your ElasticSearch data giving you cross-system search capabilities in hours.